-Attach to it a copy of all the relevant documents: ID, proof of personal banking details, plus a memo from the Vice Dean of Research stating that you are eligible for the Refund.
+In previous years, these (additional) documents were required: ID, proof of personal banking details, plus a memo from the Vice Dean of Research stating that you are eligible for the Refund.

-Submit the Refund Form to one of the cashiers in the Student Finance Office.
+Further, you were required to submit the Refund Form to one of the cashiers in the Student Finance Office.